namelivia/tink-homebank-endpoint/README.md

-# Tink homebank endpoint
+# Tink firefly endpoint
-Endpoint to receive a call from tink and transform transactions to homebank format.
+Endpoint to receive a call from tink and transform transactions to be imported in firefly.